nemisj/docs/cv.md

 * Setting up UI testing framework ( using Selenium webdriver )

-Before Angular's Protractor came out, had to write test runner which could execute tests ( in javascript ) using selenium and report them to the Jenknis.
+Before Angular's Protractor came out, had to write test runner which could execute javascript tests in different browsers  using selenium-hub and report them to the Jenknis.

 * Building selfcontained "Development environment” ( using vagrant, bash-scripting and python )